 - GMC registration fees paid

-- Free accommodation and transport to work for first 28 days in post
+- Financial support (capped) with accommodation and transport costs for first 28 days in post

 - Support in getting to know the area you will be living and working in